muddasheep/MelodyMaze/README.md

 This game is not done yet.
 But it will be done in the future.

 ## Thanks
-Thank you: Auri, Khimitsu, Flo, H4ndy, Michael, Jazz, Pao, Mantis, Szaladin, Lexi.
+Thank you: Auri, Khimitsu, Flo, H4ndy, Jazz, Michael, Mantis, Szaladin, Lex, Pao, Kim, Moonlyer.